epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 # Machine Learning Learning Center

 If you want to learn what machine learning can do, please check this repository.
 It covers from basic knowledge, to modern research and also pratical applications.
+You can also find collections of most useful frameworks and tools for machine learning in this repo.

 ## Deep Learning 2020